alopez96/alopez96/README.md

 #### I also do Web Consulting on the side.
 I help clients showcase their product or service online.
 My services include Full Stack Development, Responsive Web Design, and E-Commerce sites.

-#### For my web development, I usually use Javascript, HTML and CSS.
+#### For my web development, I usually use Javascript, HTML, and CSS.
 For some front end apps, I also use React.
+On the backend, I use Node and Express.
 I design using Adobe Xd, Illustrator, and Figma.
-Recently, I have started learning Liquid, Shopify's Theme Templating Language.
+Recently, I have experience with Liquid, Shopify's Theme Templating Language.

 #### At Accenture, I'm currently working with Python, Spark, SQL, and AWS.